-Parameter Description NETWORK See next section SYSTEM > NETWORK on page 51.
-PRINTER Select a printer (if one or several printers are part of the system).
-Note whether there is immediate print upon DSC activity, you must set PRINT DSC to ON see DSC on page 45.
-Recommended commercially available printer-servers: SAILOR 6004 Control Panel INACTIVITY TIMEOUT Inactivity time-out to exit functions (e.g. in Settings) and return to the application.
-Range: 1 to 30 minutes, in 1 minute steps Default: 10 min .
-THEME Changes the display color: • DARK (default) • LIGHT • COBHAM • NIGHT REBOOT Reboots the VHF radio ROLE PRIMARY: Set the device to be the primary VHF on the bridge.
+Parameter Description INACTIVITY TIMEOUT Inactivity time-out to exit functions (e.g. in Settings) and return to the application.
+Range: OFF to 30 minutes, in 1 minute steps Default: 10 min .
+PRIMARY: Set the device to be the primary VHF on the bridge.
 DUPLICATED: Set the device to be the duplicated VHF on the bridge.
+LICENSES List of licenses, e.g. GPL FACTORY RESET Resets the radio to factory defaults.
+Tap OK to confirm.